stephdl/nethserver-httpd/UI-API.md

 # nethserver-httpd

-NethServer configuration of apache (virtualhosts and reverse proxy) and vsftpd
+API documentation of the cockpit server-manager of NethServer (integration of apache virtualhosts/reverse proxy and vsftpd)

 ## Dashboard